 Red Onion Marmelade

-A savoury condiment that is easy to make, and goes with so many summer dishes.
+A savoury condiment that is easy to make, and goes with so many dishes at any time of year.
 The Marmalade in the name comes from the French use of the word rather than the English one.

 Prep: 15 mins